In pensive thought (Determining all beings)

 Prof Pathmanathan quotes fellow Sri Lankan historian,

-Amaradasa Liyanagamage, to say that King Parakramabahu II revived Buddhism in Sri Lanka by bringing all the religious texts
+Amaradasa Liyanagamage, to say that King Parakramabahu II revived Buddhism in

-from Jambudvipa (India).
+from Jambudvipa (

 “Although Jambudvipa meant the entire Indian